jaragont/orchestration-workshop/_pages/0-environment-setup.md

 2. The [Docker extension](https://code.visualstudio.com/docs/containers/overview#_installation)

-To install them, find the Extensions tab in the left panel of `Codespaces`, and search for each of the extensions.
+Find the Extensions tab in the left panel of `Codespaces`, and for each extension, search for it by name.
+Then hit the install button.
-They are both provided by Microsoft.
+Both extensions are provided by Microsoft.
-Hit "install" to install them.

 ## Creating a virtual environment